Dermatologist Dr. Gemma Márquez

 C for Color

-The color is not homogeneous and can have brown, black, pink or bluish areas
+The color is not homogeneous and may have brown, black, pink or bluish areas.

 D for Diameter

 The size can vary between 3 and 12 millimeters.
-In the photograph I attach one of approximately 12 millimeters so that you can get an idea of how a black wart looks.
+In the photograph I am attaching one of approximately 12 millimeters so you can get an idea of what a black wart looks like.

 E for Evolution

-You'll want to see if the mole changes in size, shape, or black color over time.
+You should observe if the mole changes size, shape, or black color over time.

 The difference between melanoma and age spots

-Their size is variable and they normally appear in the areas most exposed to the sun: the face, hands, shoulders and arms.
-Age spots do not follow the ABCDE rule
+Their size varies and they normally appear in the areas most exposed to the sun: the face, hands, shoulders and arms.
+Age spots do not comply with the ABCDE rule

-Skin cancer is the most common in the world.
-By Dr. Sebastian Podlipnik
+Skin cancer is the most common cancer in the world.
+By Dr. Sebastián Podlipnik

-But the good news is that If we detect it in time, it can be totally curable.
+But the good news is that If we detect it in time it can be completely curable.

-If you have many nevi or also known as moles, you should check them periodically to check that they do not change in shape, color or texture.
-In the front of your body it is easier for you because you can control it directly.
-However, there are other areas where this review will be more difficult for you, such as the back, the neck or the thighs.
+If you have many nevi or also known as moles, you should check them periodically to check that they do not change shape, color or texture.
+On the front of your body it is easier for you because you can control it directly.
+However, there are other areas that will be more difficult for you to review, such as the back, the neck or the thighs.

-In this case, you can request help from a family member to carry out this review or even with a mirror.
-However, the best solution is to go to your trusted dermatologist to carry out a professional and complete review.
+In this case you can ask a family member for help to carry out this review or even with a mirror.
+However, the best solution is to go to your trusted dermatologist for a professional and complete examination.

-Now I'm going to tell you some of the methods that dermatologists use specialized in this area to carry out a good follow-up of the moles of our patients, and rule out skin cancer or recognize it and start treating it.
+Now I'm going to tell you some of the methods that dermatologists use specialized in this area to carry out a good follow-up of our patients' moles, and rule out skin cancer or recognize it and begin treating it.

-To keep a good track of moles, dermatologists use digital tools to recognize moles and see their evolution from one visit to another.
+To keep track of moles, dermatologists use digital tools to recognize moles and see their evolution from one visit to another.

-These digital tracking tools, They allow us to see in a totally objective way the evolution of each one of the freckles or moles that we check at each visit.
-In this way we ensure that if there has been any change invisible to the naked eye, we can detect them through this technology and make decisions quickly and early.
-Sometimes, millimetric changes in the nevi can give us clues to be able to detect skin cancer early and offer a curative treatment.
+Are digital tracking tools, They allow us to see in a totally objective way the evolution of each of the freckles or moles that we review at each visit.
+This way we ensure that if there has been any change invisible to the naked eye, we can detect them using this technology and make decisions quickly and early.
+Sometimes, millimetric changes in the nevi can give us clues to be able to detect skin cancer early and offer curative treatment.

 And as dermatologists always say, good skin protection is essential every day of the year, and make an annual visit to your trusted dermatologist.